 - As Lead Attorney of the 2007-28 Renter Working Group of the Minnesota Legislature Task Force on Mortgage Foreclosures, co-wrote a legislative package to increase the rights of tenants whose landlords are in foreclosure

-- In 2005, created and supervised an advice clinic at the housing court with partial staff funding and office space from the country, in partnership with Volunteer Lawyers Network, a pro bono volunteer attorney program, to provide one legal aid attorney and at first one and now two volunteer attorneys for each housing court arraignment.
+- In 2005, created and supervised an advice clinic at the housing court with partial staff funding and office space from the county, in partnership with Volunteer Lawyers Network, a pro bono volunteer attorney program, to provide one legal aid attorney and at first one and now two volunteer attorneys for each housing court arraignment.
 The eviction summons includes some tenant information, with notice of the advice clinic.
 The program now is supervised by the managing attorney of the housing unit of Mid-Minnesota Legal Aid and the housing resources manager at VLN.

 - Pollard v.
 Southdale Gardens of Edina Condominium Ass’n., Inc., 698 N.W.2d 449 (Minn.
 Ct.
 App.
 2005): co-counsel in successful appeal holding that held that mere existence of nonwaiver clause in bylaws did not preclude residents from asserting claims that association and board were equitably estopped from enforcing rule, and did not preclude residents’ claim that association and board violated duty to treat all residents equally; and that resident had standing to bring action even though resident did not own unit in which he resided

 - Walters v.
 Demmings, No. C4-01-2, 2001 WL 641753 (Minn.
 Ct.
 App.
 June 12, 2001) (unpublished): reversed eviction order and restated the strong retaliation prohibitions in Minn.
 Stat. § 504B.285 first pronounced in Parkin v.
 Fitzgerald, 307 Minn.
 423, 240 N.W.2d 828 (1976)